StudioEtrange/tango/README.md

     CLOUD9_USERNAME=tango CLOUD9_PASSWORD=tango ./tango --module cloud9 --module firefox@secondary --domain mydomain.org --freeport up
     ```

-* Module can have other services dependencies and module launch will depends on these dependencies
+* Modules can have other services dependencies and module launch will depends on these dependencies
 * Predefined modules and their available variables files are in `pool/modules` folder
 * You can define your own modules in your app by putting their matching `.yml` and `.env` files in a `pool/modules` folder of the app

 ## Plugins

-* A plugin is a code that will exec into a service
+* A plugin is a script that will be exececuted into a service
     * List plugins :
     ```
     ./tango plugins list
     ```

+* Each plugin may have some restrictions and will work only into some specific services

 * A plugin can be executed at each service launch or manually with plugins commands
     ```
+    tango plugins exec-service <service>
-    tango plugins <exec-service> <service>|<exec> <plugin>
+    tango plugins exec <plugin>
     ```

     * Manually execute all plugins attached to a service